Terms & Conditions of Sale

 2. Information about us and how to contact us

 - 2.1 Who we are.
 We are DIGICO UK LIMITED, a company registered in England and Wales.
-Our company registration number is 4336508 and our registered office is at Unit 10, Silverglade Business Park, Leatherhead, Chessington, Surrey KT9 2QL.
+Our company registration number is 4336508 and our registered office is at No.5 The Distillery, Silverglade Business Park, Leatherhead, Chessington, Surrey KT9 2QL.
 Our registered VAT number is GB 915 9952 82.

 - 2.2 How to contact us.
 You can contact us by telephoning our customer service team at +44 (0) 1372 845600 or by writing to us at email@example.com or our registered office address (see clause 2.1).